They had just stepped out—hand-in-hand, wearing coordinated neutrals—when it happened again.

 He's made his fair share of trips across the Atlantic as well.
 After divorce rumors surfaced, the duo made an appearance at the Kent & Curwen spring/summer 2019 capsule collection fashion show and lunch in London June 10 and Victoria gave him a shout out on Father's Day a week later.
 (She also flashed a seemingly new emerald-cut yellow diamond on her left hand during at Paris Fashion Week June 23—the 14th ring she's worn on that finger throughout their marriage.)
 More recently, they've turned out together on luxe vacations, making Victoria's London Fashion Week show a family affair and, of course, holing up at home in England to wait out the effects of the coronavirus.

-Keeping it all together, she shared on Today last year, requires some juggling.
+Keeping it all together, she shared on Today in 2019, requires some juggling.
 "Communication is key," she said.
 "You know, we love our family.
 Everything we do revolves around our family.
 I think it's just being focused, working hard [and] having a great support team around us.
 Both of our parents are very, very present and help with the kids."

 A total team effort, she explained at the June 2018 Forbes Women's Summit in New York, according to the Daily Mail, "We really are equal with everything we do at home with the children.
 When I'm away he's the one doing the school run and doing the cooking."